raseniero/Sitecore-v901-XP1-Scaled-Installation/README.md

 5. Download and install Solr 6.2.2 by following the [Installing Solr](https://lucene.apache.org/solr/guide/6_6/installing-solr.html) guide.
 6. Enable SSL on Solr by following the [Enabling SSL](https://lucene.apache.org/solr/guide/6_6/enabling-ssl.html) guide.
 7. Setup as a Service using NSSM
-8. To install the Sitecore Solr Cores, edit the parameters on the c:\xp\sitecore-SolrCores.ps1 scripts.
+8. To install the Sitecore Solr Cores, edit the parameters on the [c:\xp\sitecore-SolrCores.ps1](sitecore-SolrCores.ps1) scripts to match local values.
 ```
 #define parameters
 $Prefix = "xp901"